Jesus Washes the Disciples’ Feet

 Activities:

-• Wash the feet of students.
+• Wash the feet of the children.
 Use a bowl of warm water, a towel or cloth for washing and another for drying.
 Adding fragrance to the water or using lotion is also good.
 While you are washing their feet, speak words of encouragement to them and tell them what an honour it is to serve them.
 Verbally affirm your love for them.
-If appropriate, then offer students the opportunity to wash the feet of other class members.
+If appropriate, then offer children the opportunity to wash the feet of the other children.

 • Draw smiley faces on toenails.
 Or, if appropriate, paint toenails.

 • Play a simple word game.
-Bible Wordz Game is an adaptable game, children form words from letter tiles.
+Bible Wordz Game is an adaptable game where children form words from letter tiles.
 The words relate to words found in the Bible lesson.

 Crafts: